michelle-miller/assistant-icp/install.md

     {: codeblock}

     - Replace `{my-release}` with a name for your release.
     - Replace `{my-values.yaml}` with the path to a YAML file that specifies the values that are to be used with the `install` command.
 (Specify the YAML file you created in the previous step here.)
+For example: `ibm-watson-assistant-prod/my_values.yaml`
-    - Replace `{override-file-name}` with the name of the file that contains your Docker image registry details.
+    - Replace `{override-file-name}` with the path to the file that contains your Docker image registry details.
+For example: `ibm-watson-assistant-prod/image-details-override.yaml`
     - Note that the namespace `conversation` is used.
 Do not change it.
+    - The `ibm-watson-assistant-prod` parameter represents the name of the Helm chart.

 #### Image registry details
 {: #registry}